filipodvarka/strelak-community-garden/README.md

 ### Notes

 On a slightly more complex project, you might want to implement a **store**.
 For Vue 3, this is done with [Pinia](https://pinia.vuejs.org/).

+## TODO

+ - use nuxt-img for all images